 In 2012, the Ohio General Assembly enacted into law a number of significant plan design changes that became effective on January 7, 2013.
 In the legislation, members were categorized into three groups with varying provisions of the new law applicable to each group.
-Members who were eligible to retire under law in effect prior to the legislation or who will be eligible to retire no later than five years after January 7, 2013, comprise retirement Group A. Members who have 20 years of service credit prior to January 7, 2013, or who will be eligible to retire no later than 10 years after January 7, 2013, are included in retirement Group B. Group C includes those members who are not in either of the other groups and members who were hired on or after January 7, 2013.
+Members who were eligible to retire under the law in effect prior to the legislation or who were eligible to retire no later than five years after January 7, 2013, comprise retirement Group A. Members who had 20 years of service credit prior to January 7, 2013, or who will be eligible to retire under the law in effect prior to the legislation no later than 10 years after January 7, 2013, are included in retirement Group B. Group C includes those members who are not in either of the other groups and members who were hired on or after January 7, 2013.